WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-06-28-use-infrastructure-as-code-to-deploy-infrastructure.md

 <script src="https://gist.github.com/WolfgangOfner/0561b8ae25e02484d2c53aa1e7ff9581.js"></script>

 Feel free to add as many firewall rules as you need.
-All you have to do is to edit the start and end ip address parameters.
+All you have to do is to edit the start and end IP address parameters.

 ### Deploy an Azure Service Bus Queue